How to improve Warehouse Efficiency: 4 areas for improvement

 An organised warehouse is a happy warehouse, and a real boost for warehouse efficiency use the 5s method to keep on top of organisation.

 The 5s method originated in Japan, it’s a methodology used to organise work areas to improve performance.
 It has been adopted in many manufacturing, lean manufacturing and industrial environments.
 The 5 key points are:

 - Sort – Only necessary tools and items for completing tasks should be in the working area.
 To keep the work area clear of unwanted clutter, all other things should be moved.

 - Set in order – Organise all items giving them designated places.
 These places should be accessible and make sense for their uses.
-The use of shadow boards could be helpful to ensure items are in correct places and nothing is missing.
+The use of shadow boards could be helpful to ensure items are in the correct places and nothing is missing.

 - Shine – Keeping the working area clean and organised.
 This also includes machine maintenance, sweeping floors, and wiping down surfaces.
-By keeping on top of cleaning, the work space is always ready for use.
+By keeping on top of cleaning, the workspace is always ready for use.

 - Standardize – Make rules for tasks, organisation, cleaning, and maintenance.
 Each process will run smoothly when adhering to these standards.
 For example, cleaning and maintenance schedules will ensure these tasks are completed on a regular basis.